200percentmicky/chadmusic/docs/commands.md

 ### Message > Apps > Add to queue

-??? abstract "Message Command Only"
+??? abstract "Message Command only"

-    This command is only available as a **Message Command**.
-It must be executed from the **Apps** section in a message's right-click context menu.
+    This command is only available as a **Message Command** and must be executed from the **Apps** section in a target message's right-click context menu.
+[Learn More](https://discord.com/developers/docs/interactions/application-commands#message-commands)

 !!! warning